 How to get to Trinidad by Bus

 Trinidad is on a main Viazul Bus route from Havana, Varadero, Vinales, Cienfuegos and Santiago de Cuba.
 Viazul is the main tourist bus company in Cuba.
 You can read all about how to use the Viazul bus system in Cuba in our guide here.

 Booking Viazul buses online is easy – although online availability is often hard to come by.
-We work with a local Cuban partner who you can buy online with.
+When Cuba is operating normally (i.e. not in a pandemic situation) we work with a local Cuban partner who you can buy online with.
 Their team visit the Viazul offices to buy your ticket and only charge you when the ticket has been bought.
-Check out buying bus tickets to Trinidad here.

 The Viazul bus station is in the centre of Trinidad and it is easy to get to.
-The Bus timetables to Trinidad Cuba are as follows: These are new 2020 times for Viazul buses to Trinidad.
+The Bus timetables to Trinidad Cuba are as follows: These are the times for the Viazul buses to Trinidad.